 Before you decide to defer load your CSS script(s) you should learn how to optimize CSS delivery.
 After extracting the critical rendering path CSS you should now have a smaller CSS script for the above-the-fold content.
 Inline this CSS script in the header of your web page and defer load the remains of the original larger CSS script.

 When your web page loads a small to medium sized CSS script you shouldn’t worry too much about defer loading the script.
 You’ll benefit more, in the page speed sense, from inlining all your CSS instead.

 When it comes to page speed, defer loading CSS scripts is most beneficial when your web pages load large CSS scripts.
-Now you can’t just stick all your CSS in one file, defer load it, and expect your web pages to turn out well.
+Now, you can’t just stick all your CSS in one file, defer load it, and expect your web pages to turn out well.
 The first view your visitors (especially ones with slow internet connections or on mobile devices) may get of your website will either be a blank page or look horrible because your web pages will not be styled, simply because the CSS hasn't been loaded yet.
 This is the reason defer loading all your CSS is not an option.
-Like explained above, the solution to this is finding out which part of your CSS is used for the above-the-fold initial view of your page.
-Once you know this you should inline this CSS script in the HTML head and defer load the remainder of your CSS.
+As explained here above, the solution to this is finding out which part of your CSS is used for the above-the-fold initial view of your page.
+Once you know this, you should inline this CSS script in the HTML head and defer load the remainder of your CSS.

 Try our website speed test to check whether any of your CSS files are not being defer loaded.

 If there are any CSS files listed under the "Remove or replace render-blocking resources" warning it means that these CSS files aren't being properly defer or asynchronously loaded.

 We can help with that!
 We have professionally optimized the speed of thousands of websites.
 Because of this we know how to get the best results quickly while keeping our prices low.
 Get an instant price quote for our services now.